clips/clips.github.io/_pages/clinical.md

 # <a name="Publications"/>Publications

 [//]: In addition to English, we have also worked with Dutch when the data was available.
-We also wrote several technical reports about annotation, which are not listed here (please get in touch with us for more information).
+We wrote several technical reports about annotation, which are not listed here (please get in touch with us for more information).

+Simon Šuster, Madhumita Sushil and Walter Daelemans (2019) [Why can't memory networks read effectively?](https://arxiv.org/pdf/1910.07350.pdf) arXiv preprint arXiv:1910.07350.

 Stéphan Tulkens, Simon Šuster and Walter Daelemans (2019) [Unsupervised Concept Extraction from Clinical Text through Semantic Composition.](https://doi.org/10.1016/j.jbi.2019.103120) Journal of Biomedical Informatics.